perploug/NotALawyerBot/README.md

 > Notice, this bot is still in a beta state running on a small heroku instance.

 ## What will it do?
-When a new pull request is submitted it will scan the changed files to determine if there are any changes to support package managers (npm, pip, gradle and sbt currently supported).
+When a new pull request is submitted it will scan the changed files to determine if there are any changes to support package managers
+**(npm, pip, gradle, pom.xml, gemfile and sbt currently supported)**.
 It will then attempt to lookup the license of all new dependencies.

 The bot will warn the reviewer to be aware of new dependencies with a comment on the PR, if the dependency license is block due to exclude/allow settings it will also block the PR from being merged - for this to be effective you must enable branch protection and enforce reviews.